What Has Happened?

 The Province of Ontario is building a modern, more reliable and seamless transit network in the Greater Toronto Area with the GO rail expansion program as well as the largest subway expansion in Canadian history – including the brand-new 15.6-kilometre Ontario Line.

-As part of this plan, the Province is taking a bold new approach to city building and leading the province’s first Transit Oriented Communities Program (TOC).
+As part of this project, the Province is taking a bold new approach to city building and leading the province’s first Transit Oriented Communities Program (TOC).
 This approach will bring more jobs and housing closer to transit – increasing ridership, reducing congestion, and stimulating economic growth.

 What’s Happening Now?